YunoHost/doc/faq.md

 #### Under which licence is YunoHost distributed?

-YunoHost packages are under free licenses GNU AGPL v.3.
+YunoHost packages are under the free license GNU AGPL v.3.

 YunoHost is based on Debian, so on licenses of Debian based elements.

-Applications and applications packages have their respectives licenses.
+Applications and application packages have their respective licenses.

 #### What is the goal of YunoHost?

-We believe that decentralizing the Internet, and people taking back control and responsability over their own data and services, is a crucial issue to guarantee a free and democratic society.
+We believe that decentralizing the Internet, and people taking back control and responsibility over their own data and services, is a crucial issue to guarantee a free and democratic society.

 The YunoHost project aims to democratize self-hosting.

-It provides a software that aim to make it easy for people to run and administrate their own server, with minimal knowledge and time required.
+It provides a software that aims to make it easy for people to run and administrate their own server, with minimal knowledge and time required.